actuarialcat/actuarialcat.github.io/_posts/2020-12-24-How-to-pass-7-SOA.md

 When reading textbooks, I have a very simple strategy: read through each chapter twice and only twice.
 During the first time, I highlight key points and try to have a general idea of what the chapter is about.
-During the second time, I make sure I understand each and every concept and summarise them in my notes using my own words.
+During the second time, I make sure I understand each and every concept and summarize them in my notes using my own words.
 There are two benefits to this.
 One, I ensure I digest all concepts and able to present them on my own.
 If I can present a concept, I can answer exam questions about it.
 Two, I never need to open the textbooks again because I have everything I need in my notes.